tristanbatchler/tbat.me/_posts/2024-11-09-godot-golang-mmo-part-3.md

 We've made great progress in building a functional chatroom for our MMO.
 Not only have we set up a real-time messaging system between the client and server, but we have also fixed a major issue with our server, created a custom data structure to handle client interfacer objects, and made our own custom log in Godot, which will be a useful tool for debugging and logging in the future.

-In [the next post](/2024/11/10/godot-golang-mmo-part-4), enhance the message handling logic on both the server and client sides by implementing state machines.
+In <strong><a href="/2024/11/10/godot-golang-mmo-part-4" class="sparkle-less">the next post</a></strong>, enhance the message handling logic on both the server and client sides by implementing state machines.
 This will set the stage for more complex game mechanics and help us build a more immersive and scalable game world.
 Don’t miss it – see you there!

 ---